Visit in February 2024

 images/anya_comm3.jpg

 Kwasi asked us to visit.
 It reminded me of Kontonho; the buildings are very poor, the location very remote, but the people are warm and friendly and welcoming.
 One cannot go there by car, because the path is too narrow, but Evans took me on his motorbike.
 It’s about 10m by bike from Anyakammu, so walking to school probably takes most of an hour, especially if you are carrying water which you will have to since there’s no water there.
-Aframano is further, so that will take more than an hour, but at least you benefit from the TG borehole once you are there.
+Aframano is further, so that will take more than an hour, but at least you benefit from the Turbo Ghana borehole once you are there.

 • Their main ask is a borehole.
 Currently they get water from the Abena stream, 3 miles, 40 minutes there and 60m back, so almost two hours round trip.
 They propose to site the borehole by the Kobedu junction (where the path forks), which is reasonably accessible by the 300 people in the community (all scattered).
 That is about 5 minutes walk from where we met.